 Solve your rubber to metal bonding problems

 Have you got awkward rubber to metal bonding production problems?
 We can help.
-Our worldwide reputation for innovation and materials expertise has proved invaluable in the production of bonded seals.
+Our worldwide reputation for innovation and materials expertise has proved invaluable in the production of rubber to metal bonded seals.
 This is especially true where high performance and longevity in hazardous environments are of paramount importance.

 A good example of this is our work in specialised paper movement technology for the printing industry.
 Here we develop rubber rollers, bonded drive wheels and bobbins utilising specialist material blends.
 In this way we achieve exactly the right traction for moving paper through various printing processes.

 Precision in-tool rubber to metal bonding

-DP Seals works for diverse industries across the globe and produces a wide variety of rubber metal bonded mouldings.
+DP Seals works for diverse industries across the globe and produces a wide variety of rubber bonded mouldings.
 We were one of the first companies to successfully bond Optimised HNBR to stainless steel.
 This means you can expect unrivalled materials knowledge and in-tool moulding expertise when you partner with us.